C SEED 201

-C SEED 201 is a 201-inch MicroLED outdoor TV developed by C SEED Entertainment Systems and designed by Porsche Design Studio.
+C SEED Entertainment Systems, founded in 2009 by Alexander Swatek along with Jakob Odgaard and Jorn Sterup, specializes in luxury, foldable outdoor and indoor MicroLED televisions.
+The company is known for its high-tech innovations in electronic entertainment systems, combining minimalistic design with advanced technology.
+Headquartered in Vienna, Austria, with a branch in Los Angeles, C SEED focuses on creating groundbreaking audiovisual experiences for luxury homes and yachts.
+The leadership team includes industry veterans with extensive experience in display technology and high-end electronics.

 History

 The development of C SEED lasted four years and was done by R&D engineers at C SEED Entertainment Systems in Austria and by the engineering team of Porsche Design Studio in Germany.
 C SEED has been on the market since 2011 and won the Red Dot design award "Best of the Best 2012".